 • Bake on the middle rack of your heated oven for about 15 to 20 minutes or until the eggplant has softened, turning over halfway through.

-• Meanwhile, in a skillet, heat about 1 tablespoon extra virgin olive oil.
+• Meanwhile, in a skillet, heat about 1 tbsp extra virgin olive oil.
 Cook the mushrooms over medium-high heat for about 5 minutes, tossing regularly until they gain some color.
 Stir in the spinach briefly until it wilts.
 Season with a little bit of kosher salt.

 • When the eggplant is ready, take it out of the oven and top each eggplant slice with 1 tablespoon of marinara sauce and 1 slice of fresh mozzarella.